elec327/elec327.github.io/lab2/index.md

 To answer the following questions, you will need to refer to Chapters 5 and 12 of the User Guide.

 9. How do you set a pin to be an output?
 What is the default mode for GPIO pins?

 10. If your main function begins with the instruction `BCSCTL2 = 0;` what will be the frequency of the CPU clock (`MCLK`)?
 What will be the frequency of the submain clock (`SMCLK`)?
 (Hint: you will also need to figure out what the default setting for the DCO is, and assume that it is set.)
+(Second hint: the DCO in the MSP430g2553 is calibrated by default.)

 11. Assume that the SMCLK has been configured to 1 MHz.
 Assume you are given the following configuration of Timer A0: `TA0CTL = TASSEL_2 | ID_3 | MC_1 | TAIE;`.
 What register do you need